 Application Process And Timeline

-The Transforming Systemic Inequality Grant Guidelines will be released on July 24, 2023.
+The Transforming Systemic Inequality Grant Guidelines will be released annually in July.
 If applicants have any questions about the grant guidelines, please email firstname.lastname@example.org or schedule a time to talk to staff.

 What Happens After Submission?

 After proposals are received, a subcommittee will review the narratives/information and a clarification call will be scheduled.
-The clarification process will take place between September 18, 2023 - September 22, 2023.
+The clarification process will take place two weeks after proposal due date.
 Final determinations will be informed and completed by Mid - November.